-If all signs and symptoms suggest a clinical diagnosis of lymphoma, biopsy is mandatory to confirm the diagnosis and to allow for its exact subtyping according to the WHO Lymphoma Classification, updated in 2016.47 This is key for the subsequent choice of treatment.
+If signs and symptoms suggest a clinical diagnosis of lymphoma, biopsy is mandatory to confirm the diagnosis and to allow for its exact subtyping according to the WHO Lymphoma Classification, updated in 2016.47 This is key for the subsequent choice of treatment.

-To undertake an iris biopsy, two approaches are possible: to date, there is no evidence that one approach is better than the other.
-The first is an incisional surgical biopsy to obtain material from the suspicious iridal mass to get sufficient material for diagnostic purposes, without removal of the whole tumor.11,22,23,46 The second is an excisional resection of the tumor mass to obtain sufficient material for histopathological diagnostics but also with potential cure.62 Both approaches have their advantages and disadvantages.
+To undertake an iris biopsy, two approaches are possible To date, there is no evidence that one approach is better than the other.
+The first is an incisional surgical biopsy to obtain material from the suspicious iris mass sufficient for diagnostic purposes, without removal of the whole tumor.11,22,23,46 The second is an excisional resection of the tumor mass to obtain material for histopathological diagnosis, but also with the potential for cure.62 Both approaches have their advantages and disadvantages.
 A small specimen procedure may be able to provide the diagnosis, and the residual tumor is then treated by either radiotherapy and/or chemotherapy.
-To date, there are no data indicating that a small sample biopsy might lead to a higher rate of recurrence, metastasis or earlier cancer-associated death.
-On the other hand, complete tumor excision is difficult in iris lymphoma, as these tumors are often not well-delineated and, thereby, difficult to accurately remove from the eye.
+There are no data indicating that a small sample biopsy might lead to a higher rate of recurrence, metastasis or earlier cancer-associated death.
+On the other hand, complete tumor excision is difficult in iris lymphoma, as these tumors are often not well-delineated and, thereby, difficult to remove completely from the eye.
 Further, inflammation in the anterior chamber and corneal clouding may make complete tumor excision impossible.
 In addition to incisional or excisional resections, a careful fine needle aspiration biopsy (FNAB) of the anterior chamber would be of value in cases where there is a reasonable scattering of lymphoma cells within the aqueous.
 Because of the small amount of material likely to be obtained, only a limited number of investigations would able to be performed on this FNAB; these would be determined by the morphology of the cells (see below).

-In some cases, unfortunately, the lymphomatous infiltration within the iris may be quite extensive involving the entire circumference of the iris, and also infiltrating into the chamber angle leading to secondary glaucoma and a painful eye.
-In such advanced cases, enucleation may be the only option for diagnosis and treatment (Figure 4).
+In some cases, unfortunately, the lymphomatous infiltration within the iris may be involve the entire circumference of the iris, also infiltrating into the chamber angle leading to secondary glaucoma and a painful eye.
+In such advanced cases, enucleation may be the only option (Figure 4).

-7. Morphological, immunohistological and molecular biological diagnostics.
+7. Morphological, immunohistological, and molecular biological diagnostics.

 Critical to the diagnosis of iris lymphoma is the morphological analysis of the biopsied cells.
-Following surgery, tissue biopsies and FNAB can be placed in a soft fixative, such as Cytolyt, and sent to the laboratory for further processing.16 Where tissue pieces are present, these would be embedded in paraffin and sectioned for conventional (e.g., hematoxylin and Eosin; H&E) and immunohistochemical staining.
+Following surgery, tissue biopsies and FNAB can be placed in a soft fixative, such as Cytolyt, and sent to the laboratory for further processing.16 Where tissue pieces are present, these would be embedded in paraffin and sectioned for conventional (e.g., hematoxylin and eosin; H&E) and immunohistochemical staining.
 In contrast, the FNAB would be processed as cytospins, and stained with May Grunewald Giemsa (MGG), with spare cytospins being prepared for immunocytology.
 On the basis of the cytomorphology, the immunoprofile is selected, taking into account the limited amount of material and the main intent to subclassify the tumor as precisely as possible.
 The most common B-NHL involving the iris is a ‘diffuse large B-cell lymphoma’, whilst the small cell B-NHL can vary significantly according to the underlying systemic malignancy (e.g. chronic lymphocytic leukemia, mantle cell lymphoma).13,17 Should the lymphomatous lesion demonstrate a plasmacellular differentiation, a plasma cell myeloma must be excluded.
 Finally, in the case of immunosuppressed patients, an Epstein Barr virus-related lymphomatous lesion must be considered.8,50 Table 1 shows the available immune profile analyses in all case reports and series of iris lymphomas.